Table of Contents

 • Complete - The payment processor has successfully charged the user for the total amount.

-• Pending - A PayPal payment has been initiated, but not yet completed.
+• Pending - A PayPal payment has been initiated but has not yet been completed.
 The status will update once the user takes further action.

 Source